vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

-I believe a key value-add of this post is shedding light on the role of top-up donors, who are a relatively new feature of the EA funding ecosystem
+I believe a key value-add of this post is shedding light on the role of top-up donors, who are a relatively new feature of the EA funding ecosystem.

 ## The role of primary donors such as the Open Philanthropy Project (Open Phil)

 Primary donors play a number of important roles:

-* The primary donors provide a large proportional share of the donee's budget, and likely pay upfront, giving the recipient donee flexibility and financial liquidity.
+* The primary donors provide a large proportional share of the donee's budget, and likely pay upfront, giving the donee flexibility and financial liquidity.

 * The primary donors provide long-term funding, which helps the donee plan for the longer term.